 Teaching: AST 5473 - Stellar Interiors - Fall 2014

-Evolution and energy balance of stars including gravitational attraction, nucleosynthesis, radiative and convective energy transport and equilibrium, construction of stellar models for pre-main sequence and main sequence stars, and the theory of giants and white dwarfs.
+Evolution and energy balance of stars including nucleosynthesis, radiative and convective energy transport and equilibrium, construction of stellar models for pre-main sequence and main sequence stars.

 Public Star Party